free office software

 Feature-rich photo manager

-Replacing the photo organiser Picasa, which was retired in 2016, Google Photos offers basic photo editing, though its strengths lie in storing and sorting your collection.
-It makes navigating ill-organised photos scattered around your computer more straightforward.
+Replacing the photo organiser Picasa, which was retired in 2016, Google Photos offers basic photo editing and a range of filters, though its strengths lie in storing and organising your collection.
+It makes accessing, navigating and sharing photos scattered around your various devices more straightforward.

 Try it: